riedyw/PoshFunctions/ReadMe.md

                                    services running as system
     Get-Shortcut                   Get information about a Shortcut (.lnk file) Get-ShortName                  To get the shortname 8.3 of a file or folder Get-SID                        To get the SID of a specified domain user passed as either an (email) or (domain,username)
+    Get-SpeakerVolume              Gets the current speaker volume.
     Get-SpecialFolder              Gets special folder name location
     Get-SqlDatabase                Get list of SQL databases
     Get-SqlIndexFragmentation      Get SQL Index Fragmentation